The Golf Channel for Golf Lessons

 Implementing Personalized Drills for Skill Enhancement

 Once the assessment is complete, crafting specific drills becomes essential.
-These drills should ⁤incorporate individual strengths while simultaneously addressing weaknesses. ⁣Consider the following examples of personalized drills:
+These drills should ⁤incorporate individual strengths while simultaneously addressing weaknesses.
+Watson’s methods may frequently involve the implementation of targeted drills designed to enhance specific skills identified during the assessment phase, including:

 • Target Practice: Set up targets at various distances to enhance accuracy from the fairway.